-Patrick raising money for Springboard for the Arts
+Patrick is raising money for Springboard for the Arts.

 Getting Patrick's show into the world!
 Especially Minnesota

 Now is the time to get the show to smaller towns and cities!

 I am going to 24 communities across Minnesota on the 2017/18 tour of Leaves of Grass – Illuminated.

 The following year promises to be even more!